leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 Adopt **Transformer-Ordinal** as the default architecture for `DepthClassifierOnnx`, exported to ONNX and executed with ONNX Runtime on CPU.
-Commit to a near-term optimisation plan (post-training static INT8 quantisation; intermediate-layer pooling ablation) and a longer-term **Hybrid** roadmap for increased robustness and interpretability.
+Commit to a near-term optimization plan (post-training static INT8 quantization; intermediate-layer pooling ablation) and a longer-term **Hybrid** roadmap for increased robustness and interpretability.
 Ship the **Fixed-Feature MLP** as a supported fallback under a feature flag.